This article applies to PRTG Network Monitor 15.4.20 or later

 If these are your settings…

-Because you have 50 % of object up states and 50 % of down states in your channel and an error limit of 51 %.
-The sensor checks “Do 51 % of the objects work fine?” and the answer is no. Because of this, the Core Server Security channel displays a down status.
+The reason is that you have 50 % of objects in the Up status and 50 % of objects in the Down status in your channel and your error limit is 51 %.
+The sensor checks “Do 51 % of the objects work ok?” and the answer is no. Because of this, the Core Server Security channel displays the Down status.

-If you set an error threshold of 50%, the sensor would check if 50% of the monitoring objects work fine.
-The answer is yes and consequently, the sensor would display an up status.
+If you set an error threshold of 50%, the sensor would check if 50% of the monitoring objects work ok.
+The answer would be yes and consequently, the sensor would show the Up status.

 Example B